luozichen/Isovector-Polarimeter-Dev/README.md

       * Applied a light-tightness layer: Teflon tape on the scintillator's exposed face, followed by black electrical tape.
       * Wrapped the PMT in tin foil (for electromagnetic shielding/reflection) and secured with electrical tape.
       * *Note:* Casings have minor dimensional misalignments; used electrical tape for structural joining in this iteration.
+      * *Note:* This iteration serves as a proof-of-concept; future versions will feature refined casing tolerances to eliminate the need for adhesive tape for structural integrity.
    * Printed outer casing for Scintillator (v3) for the second time, applied bed adhesive for improved first-layer adhesion.
    * **Logistics:** Teflon tape arrived.
    * **Troubleshooting (PMT Signal):** Partially resolved the "weird signal" issue from Jan 01.